 Story and pictures by Roy Nakano

 It’s been almost two years since the all-electric Chevrolet Bolt EV yanked the mantle from the Tesla Model 3 as the first affordable long-range electric car stage.
-While the 3 has finally arrived, the affordable version is still a ways off.
+While the $35,000 version of the Model 3 finally arrived, delivery is still a pretty elusive.

 The Bolt EV took the electric car manufacturers by surprise.
-None, probably, more so than Nissan, who just introduced its second-generation Leaf, falling about 88 miles short of the Bolt in the range department (Nissan promises a mid-stream update that exceeds 200 miles).
+None, probably, more so than Nissan, who just introduced its second-generation Leaf, falling about 88 miles short of the Bolt in the range department (Nissan just released its long-promised update of the Left that exceeds 200 miles, but it still falls a bit short of the Bolt).

 Having lived with the Bolt EV for over a year, I can tell you that’s not a bad thing.
 This household has owned five electrified vehicles, and driven many more—and the Bolt EV is the most refined and best-built of them all.
 Moreover, its quick, utterly silent acceleration and responsive steering make it a fun drive—particular in Sport mode and switching to one-pedal driving.